kevinunger/docker-mordhau-server/README.md

 * `--restart` - Restart the server if it crashes and at system start unless you have stopped it
 * `--name` - Name the container "mordhau" (otherwise it has a funny random name).

-The `chown` command is needed because in 0.16+, we no longer run the game server as root for security reasons, but rather as a 'mordhau' user with user id 845.
+The `chown` command is needed because we don't run the game server as root for security reasons, but rather as a 'steam' user with user id 99:100(by default).
 The host must therefore allow these files to be written by that user.

 Check the logs to see what happened: